-Granuflo and NaturaLyte are two drugs widely used in the treatment of acute and chronic renal failure.
+Granuflo and NaturaLyte are widely used in the treatment of acute and chronic renal failure.
 Chronic renal failure is often caused by diabetes or low blood pressure.
 Acute renal failure occurs when the kidneys suddenly stop functioning.
 Chronic kidney failure affects about 2 million people worldwide.
 In the United States, kidney disease affects more than 2 out of every 1,000 people.

 People with kidney conditions encounter Granuflo – a powdered product – or NaturaLyte – the liquid version of GranuFlo during a dialysis treatment called hemodialysis.
 This is a three- or four-hour process in which the blood is removed from the body, sent through a filter to remove harmful substances and then returned to the body.
 Hemodialysis, which is typically performed three times a week, accomplishes what unhealthy kidneys cannot.